-Other operational loss: During the year ended December 31, 2011 we paid \$4.05 million to the third party relating to the settlement of one of the legal claims included in the above mentioned agreement.
+Other operational loss: During the year ended December 31, 2011, we paid \$4.05 million to the third party relating to the settlement of one of the legal claims included in the above mentioned agreement.
 This amount is presented in "Other operational loss" in our consolidated statements of operations.

-Bad debt expense: For the year ended December 31, 2011, we recognized an aggregate provision for bad debts amounting to \$3.1 million, which consists of \$1.9 million related to unpaid hire from the charterer of two of our vessels, the Star Kappa and the Star Epsilon and an amount of \$0.5 million related to unpaid hire from the charterer of two of our vessels, the Star Cosmo.
+Bad debt expense: For the year ended December 31, 2011, we recognized an aggregate provision for bad debts amounting to \$3.1 million, which consists of \$1.9 million related to unpaid hire from the charterer of two of our vessels, Star Kappa and Star Epsilon, and an amount of \$0.5 million related to unpaid hire from the charterer of two of our vessels, Star Gamma and Star Cosmo.
 In addition, we recognized bad debt expense, amounting to \$0.7 million in connection to the settlement, on February 20, 2012, of a commercial claim with the charterer of the vessel Star Beta which qualifies as an adjusting subsequent event.
 Bad debt expense for the year ended December 31, 2010 amounting to \$2.1 million is related to unpaid hire from a charterer of the vessel Star Alpha that was written off during the year 2010.

 General and administrative expenses: For the years ended December 31, 2011 and 2010, we incurred general and administrative expenses of approximately \$12.5 million and \$15.4 million, respectively.
-For the year ended December 31, 2011, our general and administrative expenses consist of salaries and other related costs of the executive officers and other employees (\$7.6 million), office renovation costs and rents, legal, accounting costs and consultancy fees, regulatory compliance costs and other miscellaneous expenses (\$3.5 million) and costs related to non-vested stock grants under the equity incentive plan (\$1.4 million).
-For the year ended December 31, 2010, our general and administrative expenses include the salaries and other related costs of the executive officers and other employees (\$3.7 million), our office renovation costs and consultancy fees, regulatory compliance costs of the executive officers and other employees (\$3.7 million), our office renovation costs and consultancy fees, regulatory compliance costs of the executive officers and other employees (\$3.7 million), our office renovation costs and consultancy fees, regulatory compliance costs (\$5.2 million) and costs related to non-vested stock grants under the equity incentive plan (\$6.5 million).
-The decrease is attributed to the lower incentive plan charge in 2011 compared to 2010 by \$5.1 million offset by the cash severance payment of \$2.8 million related to the resignation of Company's former Chief Executive Officer and former Chief Financial Officer that took place in 2011 and an amount of \$0.3 million related to expenses for an aborted public offering during the second quarter of 2011 that was not completed.
+For the year ended December 31, 2011, our general and administrative expenses consist of salaries and other related costs of the executive officers and other employees (\$7.6 million), office renovation costs and rents, legal, accounting costs and consultancy fees, regulatory compliance costs and other miscellaneous expenses (\$3.5 million) and costs related to nonvested stock grants under the equity incentive plan (\$1.4 million).
+For the year ended December 31, 2010, our general and administrative expenses include the salaries and other related costs of the executive officers and other employees (\$3.7 million), our office renovation costs and rents, legal, accounting costs and consultancy fees, regulatory compliance costs (\$5.2 million) and costs related to non-vested stock grants under the equity incentive plan (\$6.5 million).
+The decrease is attributed to the lower incentive plan charge in 2011 compared to 2010 by \$5.1 million offset by the cash severance payment of \$2.8 million related to the resignation of Company's former Chief Executive Officer and former Chief Financial Officer that took place in 2011, and an amount of \$0.3 million related to expenses for an aborted public offering during the second quarter of 2011 that was not completed.